mvolkmann/mvolkmann.github.com/programming/sed-article.md

 Here is a `sed` command that writes small dog breed names to the file `small-dogs.txt` and medium dog breed names to the file `medium-dogs.txt`.
-It uses the `-n` flag to suppress AutoPrint since all output is to the files specified with the `w` command.
+It uses the `-n` option to suppress AutoPrint since all output is to the files specified with the `w` command.

 ```shell
 sed -E -n \